 (e) Upon the occurrence and during the continuance of an Event of Default, the Secured Party shall have, and Grantor hereby grants to the Secured Party, the right to obtain funds on deposit in the Collateral Account in an amount up to, but not exceeding, the Obligations.
 Accordingly, within one (1) Business Day of the Escrow Agent's receipt of a Notice of Default in the form attached as Exhibit D hereto, the Escrow Agent shall remit to the Secured Party funds on deposit in the Collateral Account in an amount equal to, but not exceeding, the amount set forth in the Notice of Default.

-(g) Upon termination of the Master Agreement and confirmation from the Secured Party that all Obligations thereunder have been satisfied in full in the form attached as Exhibit B hereto, the Escrow Agent shall remit to the Secured Party any funds remaining in the Collateral Account.
+(g) Upon termination of the Master Agreement and confirmation from the Secured Party that all Obligations thereunder have been satisfied in full in the form attached as Exhibit B hereto, the Escrow Agent shall remit to the Grantor any funds remaining in the Collateral Account.

 (h) The Escrow Agent shall be entitled to rely upon any notice or certificate delivered to it by the Secured Party with respect to the disposition of any Collateral held pursuant to this Agreement.
 In the event that the Escrow Party receives notice of any dispute between the Grantor or the Secured Party regarding this Agreement or the Collateral (including the disposition thereof), the Escrow Agent may deposit all Collateral into the registry of any court of competent jurisdiction within the State of Texas in an interpleader action, whereupon all obligations of the Escrow Agent shall terminate.